nanoframework/Samples/samples/SerialCommunication/README.md

 This scenario demonstrates the how to instantiate a Serial Device and use of various Get/Set property APIs in order to query for/alter Serial device properties such as Baud Rate, Stop Bits etc.

-> NOTE: when working with ESP32 edit the nfproj file and add `BUIID_FOR_ESP32` to the DefineConstants, like this:
+When working with ESP32 edit the nfproj file and add `BUIID_FOR_ESP32` to the DefineConstants, like this:

 ```text
 <DefineConstants>$(DefineConstants);BUIID_FOR_ESP32;</DefineConstants>
 ```